mijndert/blog/src/posts/stop-doing-devops-teams.md

 ---
-title: "Stop doing DevOps teams if you want to scale"
+title: Stop doing DevOps teams if you want to scale
 date: 2022-12-05
-summary: "In which I make the case for separate developer and platform teams"
+summary: In which I make the case for separate developer and platform teams
 tags:
   - post
 publish: true